 Where to sell iCloud locked iPhones

 Unfortunately, an iCloud locked iPhone can only be sold to a very limited pool of buyers.
 Two companies well known for buying these pesky devices are:

 Where to sell passcode locked iPhones

 Passcode locked iPhones can usually be sold anywhere, provided you’ve removed your iCloud account.
-Keep in mind that a passcode locked iPhone WITH an iCloud account is no different than an iCloud locked iPhone.
+Keep in mind that a passcode locked iPhone with an iCloud account is no different than an iCloud locked iPhone.

 Where to sell remote management locked iPhones

-Selling remote managed locked iPhones is tough because the business can always spy in on whoever is using it.
+Selling remote managed locked iPhones is tough because the business can always spy on whoever is using it.
 That means most people do not want these unless they’re being sold for spare parts.
-Instead of selling, consider returning these to the company listed in the remote management profile or sending the company a letter explaining how you acquired it and see if they might remove it for you.
+Instead of selling, consider returning yours to the company listed in the remote management profile or sending the company a letter explaining how you acquired it and see if they might remove it for you.
 You might be surprised how many companies simply forgot to remove the profile before liquidating it.
 Just be prepared to return the iPhone if the company asks you to.

 (Sorry, no blacklisted or iCloud locked iPhones allowed)